SAMMYOUN/EazzeSam-Technnologies/README.md

-Here is a comprehensive, professional README.md file for your project.
+is a comprehensive, professional README.md file for your project.
 It outlines the tech stack, features, installation steps, configuration instructions, and file architecture, making it ready for your GitHub repository or project documentation.
 ```markdown
 # Eazzesam Technologies Website